rocicorp/ztunes/README.md

 ## Jostle-Free Search UX

-We want to provide instant results over local data, but we don't want to "jostle" (reorder) those results when server result come in asynchronously.
+We want to provide instant results over local data, but we don't want to "jostle" (reorder) those results when server result comes in asynchronously.
 This would make the UX very hard to read and negate any benefit from instant results.

 To prevent this jostle, ztunes sorts all query results by popularity descending.
 This way any local results are by definition the most popular and are at the top of the list.
 Other results pop in below.